• Skip to primary navigation

 • Cheater Cheesecake Filling – these rhubarb cheesecake bars don’t require a water bath.
 Can I get an amen?!
 It’s such a smooth, creamy filling that isn’t too time consuming or labor intensive.
 It bakes up rich and decadent, all without cracking on top!

-• Oat Crust – a simple press in crust (that’s very similar to my favorite crisp topping) that's got enough strength to stand up to the creamy cheesecake filling.
+• Oat Crust – a simple press in crust that's got enough strength to stand up to the creamy cheesecake filling.

 An overhead shot of a rhubarb cheesecake square.
 There is a serving knife and a jar full of rhubarb compote on the bottom.